-On the "Terms and Conditions" view, users must agree to the terms and conditions in order to finish the registration process.
-Users can also check a box to send data to Foodini improving future releases of the application.
+On the "Terms and Conditions" view, the user must agree to the terms and conditions in order to finish the registration process.
+He can also check a box to send interaction data to Foodini improving future releases of the application.
 The user can press the “Finish” button to move to the "Home" view (Figure 5) or press the top left arrow button to return to the "Create Account" view (Figure 3).

 Figure 5 - Home view